-In 2018, there were more nearly 50,000 M&A transactions around the world.
-From tech to healthcare, consolidation is on the rise, and companies small and large are placing their bets on M&A activity as a strategic driver of growth.
-In this environment, it’s safe to assume that most B2B organizations will experience some form of M&A activity at some point.
-But given that 83% of mergers and acquisitions fail, success is by no means a given.
+In 2022, there were nearly 50,000 M&A transactions around the world.
+Across industries from tech to healthcare, consolidation remains an attractive strategy, and companies small and large continue placing their bets on M&A moves to drive growth.
+It’s safe to assume that most B2B organizations will experience M&A activity at some point.
+But given that 70–90% of mergers and acquisitions fail, success is by no means a given.

-Whether you’re embarking on major merger that calls for a brand overhaul or you’re undertaking an acquisition that is smaller but significant enough that a brand refresh would be more appropriate, brand should be at the forefront of your strategy.
-But as with any aspect of a merger or acquisition, successful M&A branding is by no means a simple undertaking.
-B2B organizations need to consider the scope of the rebranding effort from brand positioning to visuals to name to brand architecture and then do the hard work of making it happen.
+Whether you’re embarking on a major merger that calls for a brand overhaul or undertaking an acquisition that is smaller (in such cases, a brand refresh may be more appropriate), brand should be at the forefront of your strategy.
+But as with any aspect of a merger or acquisition, M&A branding is by no means a simple undertaking.
+A B2B organization must consider the scope of the rebranding effort—from brand positioning to visuals to naming to building new brand architecture—and then do the hard work of getting it all done.

 So what does successful M&A branding look like for B2B organizations?
 And how do you get there?
-Read on to learn how to merge two brands, from research to developing the brand building blocks to launching the new entity with communications and marketing.
+Read on to learn how to merge two brands, from conducting vital research to developing new brand building blocks and launching the new entity with motivating communications and marketing.

 1. Gain a 360-degree view to find the connective tissue

-The most important element of building a new brand when an organization undergoes a significant merger or acquisition is understanding what unites the two organizations and how to communicate those connections most effectively.
+When an organization undergoes a significant merger or acquisition, the most important consideration for building a new brand is understanding what unites the two organizations and how to communicate those connections most effectively.
 Determining what to emphasize depends on both the nature of the transaction and the characteristics of both organizations.

 Get a multi-faceted perspective

-In a recent project focused on the combination of two long-standing organizations in the chemicals industry, an in-depth, comprehensive approach to research gave us the rich perspective needed to build a powerful brand for the new entity.
-For example, internal workshops asking employees to identify each organization’s primary archetypes from a list developed by the psychoanalyst Carl Jung revealed the opportunity to make a shift in the new brand positioning.
-Given the highly innovative nature of the firm, it was clear that the brand positioning needed to move beyond the current Caregiver-archetype messaging of customer service and support to incorporate messaging more aligned to the Creator and Sage archetypes.
+During internal workshops, we asked employees to identify each organization’s primary archetypes from a list developed by the psychoanalyst Carl Jung, and their choices revealed an opportunity to make an important shift in brand positioning.
+Given the highly innovative nature of the firm, it was clear that the brand needed to move beyond its current Caregiver archetype messaging (stressing customer service and support) to incorporate messaging more aligned with Jung’s Creator and Sage archetypes.

-Quantitative research added further dimension to that finding, revealing that while clients were somewhat ambivalent about innovation for innovation’s sake, they were looking for a partner that could incrementally modify, tailor, and evolve solutions alongside their changing needs.
-In other words, the new brand needed to frame innovation within the context of client challenges.
+Quantitative research added further dimension to that finding, revealing that while clients were somewhat ambivalent about innovation for innovation’s sake, they were looking for a partner that could modify, tailor and evolve solutions incrementally, working alongside them through their changing needs.
+In other words, the new brand needed to elevate innovation within the context of client challenges.